San Jose, CA Foundation Repair

 - Retaining wall failure

-- Expansive soil (A common problem in the Bay Area)
+- Expansive soil (This is a common problem in the Bay Area)

 - Beams and posts that have rotted